-Prof. Wagner has conducted research on stereotyping and prejudice for the past 20 years.
-Through a grant from the National Institute on Aging and with support from USF, her research has examined age-related stereotypes and older adults’ experience of stereotype threat.
-Her most recent research promotes intergenerational interactions between younger and older adults and then examines the effects of these interactions on attitudes toward both age groups.
+Lisa S. Wagner, PhD is professor of psychology and director of the gerontology minor at University of San Francisco.
+Professor Wagner has conducted research on stereotyping and aging for the past 25 years.
+Through a grant from National Institute on Aging and with support from USF, her research has examined age-related stereotypes and older adults’ experience of stereotype threat.
+Her recent research promotes intergenerational interactions between younger and older adults and examines effects of these interactions on attitudes toward both age groups.

 - PhD, Social and Personality Psychology, University of Washington

 - BA, English Language and Literature, University of Michigan

 - Kite, M.E., Whitley, B.E., & Wagner, L.S.
 (2023) Psychology of prejudice and discrimination, 4th edition.
 Routledge.